 |Status of Implementation Progress (Outputs, Activities, and Issues)||

 Output 1.
 Qinzhou district's upgraded heating network: Due to the change of heating source plant, project implementation of Qinzhou district heating network component was delayed for about two years.
 A two-year extension of the loan obtained ADB's approval in 2016.
-The land use right of the associated Heat Source Plant was obtained, land acquisition and resettlement has been completed and the construction of the HSP is ongoing with 80% completion and can be completed by November 2017.
-Procurement for civil works contract CH2 (using domestic fund), CH3 and CH5 was completed.
-Constructioin for the awarded contracts is ongoing with acceptable construction progress; Procurement of CH4, CH1, and E1 is expected to be completed by Q4 2017; Contract CH6, CH7, and E2 is scheduled to be procured in 2018.
+The construction of associated Heat Source Plant was completed in 2017.
+Procurement for civil works contract CH2 (using domestic fund), CH3, CH5, CH1 and CH4 was completed.
+Construction for the awarded contracts are ongoing with acceptable construction progress; Procurement of E1, E2, CH6 and CH7 is expected to be completed by Q2 2018; Construction of all civil works are expected to be completed by 2018.

 Output 2.
 Chengji road and flood control facilities and Output 3.
 Urban roads and bridges: The construction of the two components was completed in August 2016.